 While our Board believes it is important for our Chairman to have both a stake in and deep understanding of the Company, our Board recognizes that the leadership structure and combination or separation of the Chief Executive Officer and Chairman roles is driven by the needs of the Company at any point in time.
 As a result, no policy exists requiring combination or separation of leadership roles and our governing documents do not mandate a particular structure.
 This has allowed our Board the flexibility to establish the most appropriate structure for the Company at any given time.
-Mr. Saunders currently serves as our Chief Executive Officer.
+Mr. Saunders currently serves as our Chairman, and Mr. Stanleick currently serves as our Chief Executive Officer.